username-404-rgb/Task-1/project_progress.md

 ### Functional Specifications

 * **User Requirements:**
-    * User should be able to seach for spells, save spells and cast spells
+    * User should be able to search for spells, save spells and cast spells

 * **Inputs & Outputs:**
     * Input: Program should read shorthand commands from user [1, 2, 3], allocated to showing spell list, searching for spells and saving spell to spellbook